jackal/jackal_cartographer_navigation/README.md

 #### Tuning Cartographer

-To tune Cartographer for low latency SLAM, edit the *jackal.lua* configuration file found in the *jackal_cartographer_navigation* directory.
+To tune Cartographer for low latency SLAM, edit the *jackal.lua* configuration file found in the *jackal_cartographer_navigation/config* directory.

 For more information on tuning, click [here](http://google-cartographer-ros.readthedocs.io/en/latest/tuning.html)